thekid510/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is using elements that describes its content so that its readable to the browser and developer.
 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Display block takes the full width of available unlike inline which only takes up the space needed.
+Another difference is that display: inline; does not respect a width/height but display:block; will.

 3. What are the 4 areas of the box model?
+The CSS box model consists of 4 parts Content/Padding/Border/ and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+Using flexbox align-items:center; works on the cross axis.

 5. Explain why git is valuable to a team of developers.
+Git is valuable to a team of developers to be able to work together because it can get messy when a lot of people are working on a project.
+Git helps every developer keep track of versions of there builds and this helps as a team incase theres any errors in a newer version you can revert to another to a specific build by a specific developer so if something breaks you can problem solve a lot faster with VSC using git.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.